This post may contain affiliate links. Please see my disclosure policy for details.

 Dirang was my little slice of paradise, it was such a pretty part of the world.
 It was so quiet and rural, like walking through a living history museum.

 I’ll let the pictures speak for themselves.
-If you would like to read more about it, see here.
+If you would like to read more about Dirang, see here for a travel guide.

 24. Try Lal Chai